Volunteering with Madison Cat Project

 Reports to: Volunteer Coordinator

 Summary: Foster volunteers provide a safe environment and quality care to the cats that come into our program.
-Many of the cats need socialization or are too ill or young to be adopted or just need a place to live because the shelter spaces are full.
+Many of the cats need socialization or are too ill or young to be adopted or just need a place to live because the shelter space is full or too stressful.

 Duties and Responsibilities: